crond-jaist/cylms/README.md

 ## Sample files

-In addition to the source code, so sample files are provided for your
+In addition to the source code, some sample files are included for your convenience:
-convenience:

 * `demo quiz.yml` and `training_example.yml`: Example training content
   files; for details about the training content representation used in